gardockt/notifier/README.md

 - `title` - notification's title
 - `body` - notification's body
 - `icon` - path to icon displayed in notifications (optional)
+- `verbosity` - logging verbosity; number from 0 to 3, bigger value means more verbose messages will be printed (optional, default is 0)

 Text in `title` and `body` may contain variables, depending on module.